ArnoAnsems/CatacombGL/README.md

 * NY00123 for developing the Reflection Keen source port.
 The part of Reflection Keen that handles music and sound effects is reused in CatacombGL.

 # History
+* Version 0.5.0 (2020-12-19) New in this release:
+  * Added an automap.
+The automap can be opened via a configurable key, with the default being the 'O' key.
+The automap can be visualized in four different styles, which is configurable via the Video menu.
+The automap feature was suggested by Master O, with additional feedback provided by SiFi270 and NY00123.
+  * Added an option to simulate the original 320x200 screen resolution, which can be enabled via the Video menu.
+Suggested by Dinoaur.
+  * Added a configurable "Strafe" key, which when pressed changes the turn keys into strafe keys.
+This was also possible in the original games.
+Suggested by Dinoaur.
+  * Added an option for a mana bar, which can be enabled via the Controls menu.
+When enabled, the mana bar will restrict the use of the primary magic missiles.
+Suggested by Hellbent.
+  * Fix: create folder prior to storing the log file.
+Reported by InDOOMnesia.
+  * Fix: touching a wall in Catacomb 3D will now make a sound.
+Reported by Dinoaur.
+  * Fix: prevented enemies from occasionally spotting the player through solid walls.
+  * Fix: keep player hand high while fire button is pressed in the Catacomb Adventure series.

 * Version 0.4.3 (2020-03-25) New in this release:
   * Improved the performance of the OpenGL renderer.
   * Added an "Extended" mode for the "Show frame rate" setting.
 When set, additional information such as the name of the graphics card is displayed.